itsN1X/8710_simpleledger.github.io_FFF/docs/terminology.md

 ## Federated Validation

 Federated Validation is the idea to query multiple different third-party SLP validation services and ensure all or a large majority of their results are in agreement.
-This is necessarily weaker security than [graph search](#graph-search) however for resource constrained devices the performance benefits may outweigh the reduction in security.
+This is necessarily weaker security than [graph search](#graph-search).
+However, for resource constrained devices, the performance benefits may outweigh the reduction in security.
 This is still a much better choice than having a single point of failure server.

 ## Graph Search